sl-solution/InMemoryDatasets.jl/docs/src/man/aggregation.md

 ## Introduction

-We discuss the main functions (`groupby!`, `groupby`, and `gatherby`) to group observations in a data set in previous sections.
+In previous sections we discuss the main functions (`groupby!`, `groupby`, and `gatherby`) to group observations in a data set.
 In this section we introduce a function which can be used to apply a function on each group of observations.

 ## `combine`

-`combine` is a function which accepts a grouped data set - created by `groupby!`, `groupby`, or `gatherby` - and a set of operations in the form of `cols => fun`, where `cols` is a column selector and applies `fun` on each columns in `cols`.
+`combine` is a function which accepts a grouped data set - created by `groupby!`, `groupby`, or `gatherby` - and a set of operations in the form of `cols => fun`, where `cols` is a column selector, and applies `fun` on each columns in `cols`.
 The operations can be passed as `col => fun => :newname` if user likes to have a specific column name for the output column.
 All columns selected by `cols` are assumed to be referring to the same columns in the input data set.
 However, when the passed `fun` is a `byrow` function then `combine` assumes every column in `cols` are referring to the existing columns in the output data set.
 Thus, unlike `modify!`/`modify`, `combine` only can access to the existing columns in the output data set when the `fun` is a `byrow` function.

 The order of the output data set depends on the passed data set, i.e. for `groupby` the order of the output is sorted order of the grouping columns, and for `gatherby` data set the order of the output is based on the appearance of observations in the original data set.
 Since for most situations, the stability of grouping is not needed, passing `stable = false` in `groupby/gatherby` can improve the performance, but when `stable = false` for `gatherby`, the order of the output is undefined.